 Besides exotic cars, Isabel also owns a Hayken yacht

 In 2008, Africa registered its first dollar billionaire.
-No, it wasn't Dangote.
+No, it wasn't Dangote, one of the most famous African billionaires.
 It was Patrice Motsepe.
 His company, African Rainbow Minerals is popular for mining gold in South Africa and he's also the owner of the famous Mamelodi sundowns football club.

 Patrice Motsepe is married with kids and drives a wide range of fancy cars like the 35 million naira Bentley Continental GT, Mercedes Benz S65 AMG, 24 million naira BMW 760 Li and Bugatti.